 Content that perpetuates stereotypes or judgementalism needlessly.

-Deadline for your Insight Through Journalism Award submissions is Thursday 31st October at 12pm.
+Deadline for INSIGHT Through Journalism Award submissions is Sunday 31st January 2021 at 12pm.
 Entries sent after that date will not be considered.

 Why the INSIGHT Through Journalism Award Matters?

-“We believe that the media can play an important role in putting the spotlight on the complex social issues associated with multiple needs and the disadvantages that come from it.
+“We believe that the media can play an important role in putting the spotlight on complex social issues.
 The media is starting to take a more nuanced approach in their reporting and we want to champion that.
 When stories are told accurately, they can have a huge impact on public perceptions and attitudes.
-Solutions-based journalism can help to change the narrative around multiple needs” Darren Murinas, CEO, Expert Citizens CIC
+Solutions-based journalism can help to change the narrative around social disadvantage in all of its forms” Darren Murinas, CEO, Expert Citizens CIC